oklmdev/persiste/README.md

   {
     photoId: string
     addedBy: string
-    takenOn: Date // 🚨 Date is not serializable
+    addedOn: Date // 🚨 Date is not serializable
   }
 >